JaneliaSciComp/spoke/README.md

 # Spoke
 =========

-Spoke is a MATLAB app for live display of neural data from high-channel-count recording systems.
+Spoke is a MATLAB app for live selective display of neural data from high-channel-count recording systems.
 It offers multiple experimenter-optimized display modes based on data reduction of high-channel-count data streams.
-It is designed around the Whisper extracellular recording system developed at HHMI/Janelia Research Campus in the [APIG lab of Tim Harris](https://www.janelia.org/lab/harris-lab-apig) and its accompanying [SpikeGLX] (https://github.com/billkarsh/SpikeGLX) neural recording software.
+It currently supports the Whisper extracellular recording system developed byt he [Harris Lab](https://www.janelia.org/lab/harris-lab) at HHMI/Janelia Research Campus.
+Future support is planned for the Neuropixels recording system.

-Spoke is developed & maintained by Scientific Computing under the auspices of the APIG Lab at HHMI/Janelia Research Campus.
+Spoke is developed & maintained by the Scientific Computing team at HHMI/Janelia, under the auspices of the Harris Lab.

+## Release Information
+The active version is 0.9-Beta.
+Developers are actively seeking lead users.
+Active users of Whisper probes interested in using Spoke are encouraged to contact [David Ackerman](mailto:ackermand@janelia.hhmi.org).
+Lead user requirements will be actively considered for the planned 1.0 release.

 ## System Requirements

-Software:
 * Windows: 7, 8.1, 10.
 * SpikeGLX Software ([get it here](http://billkarsh.github.io/SpikeGLX)).
 * MATLAB R2015b or later (https://www.mathworks.com/downloads/)
 * MATLAB Signal Processing Toolbox (https://www.mathworks.com/products/signal.html)

-Hardware (coming soon):

 ## Launching Spoke
 1. Launch SpikeGLX